US: Man wanted for ’94 murder is sent to Bosnia-Herzegovina

 GRAND RAPIDS, Mich.
 (AP) — The U.S. government says a former Serbian militia member has been extradited to Bosnia-Herzegovina to face charges in the fatal shooting of a Muslim couple in 1994.

-Federal prosecutors in Michigan say Alexander Kneginich was turned over to Bosnian authorities last week in Chicago.
+Federal prosecutors in Michigan say Alexander Kneginich (Ken-EG’-i-nitch) was turned over to Bosnian authorities last week in Chicago.

 Kneginich told investigators that he was unarmed outside the couple’s home and only stole a television.
 He was tried and acquitted of murder, but the verdict was overturned and he’s wanted again.